-- 23.2.3.5.1.4 In written logs, any necessary correction in the log shall be made only by the person making the initial entry.
+- 23.2.3.5.1.2 In written logs, entries shall be made only by operators on duty except that other persons having knowledge of facts pertinent to the entries may certify in the log the accuracy of operators' entries. - 23.2.3.5.1.3 All entries shall be complete, clear, correct and intelligible.
+Superfluous marks or notations shall not be made in the log. - 23.2.3.5.1.4 In written logs, any necessary correction in the log shall be made only by the person making the initial entry.
 The correction shall be accomplished by drawing or typing a single line through the incorrect entry, initialling same, recording the time and date of correction.
 The correct entry shall be made on the next line after the last entry. - 23.2.3.5.1.5 Telecommunication logs, written or automatic, shall be retained for a period of at least thirty days.
-When logs are pertinent to inquiries or investigations they shall be retained for longer periods until it is evident that they will be no longer required. - 23.2.3.5.1.6 The following information shall be entered in written logs: - a) the name of the agency operating the station; - b) the identification of the station; - c) the date; - d) the time of opening and closing the station; - e) the signature of each operator, with the time the operator assumes and relinquishes a watch; - f) the frequencies being guarded and type of watch (continuous or scheduled) being maintained on each frequency; - g) except at intermediate mechanical relay stations where the provisions of this paragraph need not be complied with, a record of each communication, test transmission, or attempted communication showing text of communication, time communication completed, station(s) communicated with, and frequency used.
-The text of the communication may be omitted from the log when copies of the messages handled are available and form part of the log; - h) all distress communications and action thereon; - i) a brief description of communication conditions and difficulties, including harmful interference.
-Such entries shall include, whenever practicable, the time at which interference was experienced, the character, radio frequency and identification of the interfering signal; - j) a brief description of interruption to communications due to equipment failure or other troubles, giving the duration of the interruption and action taken;
+When logs are pertinent to inquiries or investigations they shall be retained for longer periods until it is evident that they will be no longer required. - 23.2.3.5.1.6 The following information shall be entered in written logs: - the name of the agency operating the station; - b) the identification of the station; - c) the date: - d) the time of opening and closing the station; - e) the signature of each operator, with the time the operator assumes and relinquishes a watch; - f) the frequencies being guarded and type of watch (continuous or scheduled) being maintained on each frequency; - g) except at intermediate mechanical relay stations where the provisions of this paragraph need not be complied with, a record of each communication, test transmission, or attempted communication showing text of communication, time communication completed, station(s) communicated with, and frequency used.
+The text of the communication may be omitted from the log when copies of the messages handled are available and form part of the log; - h) all distress communications and action thereon;

-k) such additional information as may be considered by the operator to be of value as a part of the record of the station's operations.
+- a brief description of communication conditions and difficulties, including harmful interference.
+Such entries shall include, whenever practicable, the time at which interference was experienced, the character, radio frequency and identification of the interfering signal; - a brief description of interruption to communications due to equipment failure or other troubles, giving the duration of the interruption and action taken; - such additional information as may be considered by the operator to be of value as a part of the record of the station's operations.